Chapter 5 BWV 24 Ein ungefärbt Gemüte

 In the opening bar, the first oboe′s motive has a certain rhetorical stance, possibly an assertion of intent.
 Or perhaps it represents the very essence or foundation of the well-balanced Christian psyche?
 It is immediately imitated by the second oboe and continuo, latterly taken up by the tenor and it asserts itself on many occasions throughout the aria.

 Perhaps it is a call to God himself.
-One cannot always be certain of what Bach intended, only that he would have had some image in mind, ever stimulating his creative impulses.
+One cannot always be certain of what Bach intended, only that he would have had some image in mind, ever stimulating his creative impulses and dictating the shapes of his motives.

 Two further points are noteworthy.
 Firstly the little runs of oboe triplets which appear in bar 14.
 It is seldom that Bach employs a figure only once in a movement and when he does, it is usually for imagic effect.
 Might this suggest the prayers ascending towards heaven?